-- providing workers with proper training; - o providing the workers with respiratory protection; - wetting the surface of the materials to prevent dust emissions; and, - o providing workers with facilities to properly wash prior to exiting the work area.
+- providing workers with proper training; - providing the workers with respiratory protection; - o wetting the surface of the materials to prevent dust emissions; and, - o providing workers with facilities to properly wash prior to exiting the work area.

-Any demolition work that is likely to impact silica-containing materials should be carried out under the requirement detailed in the Ontario Ministry of Labour document entitled "Guideline: Silica on Construction Projects," dated April 2011.
+Demolition work that is likely to impact silica-containing materials should be carried out in accordance with the requirement detailed in the Ontario Ministry of Labour document entitled "Guideline: Silica on Construction Projects," dated April 2011.